brandon-toner/brandontoner-jekyll-garden/_notes/Film Photography Questions, Answers, and Notes.md

 - **What gear is required?**
 - **How much time does home scanning take?**

+## Servicing and Repair
+- **Where can I get cameras repaired or serviced in Atlantic Canada (or beyond, if necessary)?**
+	- A guy recommended Fredricton Camera on the HFC Discord.
+	- Context: Looking to service the shutter on my Futura S (1952)

 ## Resources
 - Friends
 - Halifax Film Collective Discord Server